S. Ve. Shekher

-Sattanathapuram Venkataraman Shekher (born 26 December 1950) is an Indian actor, director, screenwriter, politician and a playwright of Tamil-language plays.
+Sattanathapuram Venkataraman Shekher (born 26 December 1950) is an Indian actor, film director, screenwriter, politician and also a playwright in Tamil-language plays.
 In 2006, he was elected as an MLA for the All India Anna Dravida Munnetra Kazhagam (AIADMK) from Mylapore.
 He is the founder of Federation of Brahmin associations of South India (FEBAS).
-He is presently one of the spokespersons for the Bhartiya Janata Party (BJP).

 Personal life

-Shekher was born in a tamil family to Sattanathapuram Venkataraman on 26 December 1950.
+Shekher was born in a family to Sattanathapuram Venkataraman on 26 December 1950.
 He completed his diploma in Mechanical Engineering and post diploma in Air Conditioning and Refrigeration.

 Shekher is married to Uma, who is the granddaughter of G. Ramanathan, a renowned Tamil film music director during 1950s.
 The couple have a daughter named Anuradha and a son named Ashwin who debuted in the Tamil movie Vegam.